enoch26/Gorkha/README.md

 - [Geometry Operations in R (cubic vs. Lanczos)](https://r.geocompx.org/geometry-operations)

 ## R code
+`compiler.R`: compiles and processes various geospatial datasets into a unified format for analysis.
-`nepal_geo_rast_fill.R` is a script that fills gaps between Nep_geo.shp and the study area boundary—caused by buffering—using nearest-neighbor values, ensuring complete and consistent geographical data for the Gorkha district for subsequent analysis.
+`nepal_geo_rast_fill.R`:fills gaps between Nep_geo.shp and the study area boundary—caused by buffering—using nearest-neighbor values, ensuring complete and consistent geographical data for the Gorkha district for subsequent analysis.